-There’s more than one way to try to achieve this though.
-Each fund uses a different approach and invests in different areas.
+There’s more than one way to try to achieve this though, and funds can use different approaches and invest in different areas.

 Some funds focus on bonds.
-These tend to pay a fixed rate of income, but the amount varies from bond to bond.
+These tend to pay a fixed rate of income, but the amount varies depending on the risk associated with the investment.
 Government bonds are perceived to be lower risk and pay a lower income to reflect this.
 Corporate bonds offer higher yields because of the extra risk taken for lending to companies.
 Bonds can be less volatile than company shares, but offer less potential to grow your income and initial investment.

-Other funds focus on dividend-paying shares and offer more potential for long-term growth.
-The UK is currently one of the highest-yielding markets in the world, so that’s where a lot of income managers focus their attention.
+Other High Income funds focus on dividend-paying shares and offer more potential for long-term growth.
+The UK has tended to be one of the highest-yielding markets in the world, so that’s where a lot of income managers focus their attention.
 There’s an increasing number of overseas companies that pay dividends as well though, which means High Income funds which hold these offer investors diversification away from the UK.

-There are also funds with the flexibility to invest in all kinds of investments.
+There are also High Income funds with the flexibility to invest in alternative investments.
 In addition to shares and bonds, they might also invest in currencies, property or commodities.

 We think funds in this sector are a great choice to potentially get paid a high income.

-Interest rates are still at historic lows, and we think they're unlikely to rise significantly in the short term.
+Interest rates are still at historic lows and unlikely to rise significantly in the short term.
 So the prospect of a regular income from some of the world's more successful companies, or areas of the market, is attractive for investors willing to accept the risks.